The 6 Things in a House Payment (and how to save money)

 According to the National Association of Homebuilders, property taxes average $350 per month.

-Sometimes lots more, sometimes less depending on where you live.
+Sometimes more, sometimes less depending on where you live.

 Fortunately, most people's property taxes are included in their monthly home loan payment.

-And most people's homeowners insurance is also included in their monthly home loan payment.
+And most people's homeowners insurance is also included in their monthly payment.

 (unless your home loan lender lets you pay them separately on your own)

-Once per year home loan companies adjust your monthly home loan payment as your property taxes and homeowners insurance costs change each year.
+Once per year your home loan lender will adjust your monthly home loan payment as your property taxes and homeowners insurance costs change.

 6. The PMI